 Most have only ever been postponed because of a couple of inconvenient wars taking place near the route.
 Well, wars and now a certain virus we all know so well.

 These races are the epitome of 'cycling legend' and make people who are into such things go all misty eyed.
-From the first winner in Liege in 1892 (Léon Houa above) to today, the Classics have grown and grown in size, scope and popularity.
+From the first winner in Liege in 1892 (Léon Houa) to today, the Classics have grown and grown in size, scope and popularity.

 Cobbles Vs Ardennes Classics